IN THE MOUNTAINS OF FIRE

 He tries to sit up, gasps, slides back down into the sheets.
 “How do you...”

 I hold out my hand.
 “Deirdre Keller,” I say, reckless of names.
 What the heck, I never had a chance to go undercover, anyway, from the moment Cyran took me.
 His fingers barely brush my palm by way of handshake before his arm falls back to the bed.
 He whispers a reply but I can’t make it out.

 “Deirdre Keller?” the woman gasps.
 “Cyran’s Tilián witch?”
-Witch?
-I haven’t heard that one before.
+I wince at the label.
 “Is it true that you can fly?
 Commune with Mountain Maidens?
 Explode heads in flames with the Evil Eye?”

 “Whoa!
 Wait!”
 Damien, I’m gonna strangle you the minute I find you if you started these tales!
 “I’m just one more soldier like...”